drmonkeysee/CinyTest/README.md

 CinyTest uses variadic macros for its test assertions.
 The call signature has an optional assert message and can be called either as `ct_assert_true(foo)` or `ct_assert_true(foo, "Expected true expression")`.

-However if you compile with `-Wextra` or `-Wgnu-zero-variadic-macro-arguments` the `ct_assert_true(foo)` form will trigger the missing variadic arguments warning.
+However if you compile with `-Wextra` the `ct_assert_true(foo)` form will trigger the missing variadic arguments warning.
 This can be suppressed either by always specifying an assert message (as shown above) or by including a trailing comma which satisfies the preprocessor: `ct_assert_true(foo,)`.
+In addition any tests that don't use the test context parameter will trigger unused parameter warnings.
+This can be suppressed by casting the argument to void: `(void)context;`.

 I always strive for zero warnings for production code; CinyTest itself has no warnings under `-Wall -Wextra -pedantic`.
-However I tend to be more lax for test code so I would likely omit the warning for unit tests using CinyTest.
+However I tend to be more lax for test code so I would likely omit the warnings for unit tests using CinyTest.
+In my experience all warnings triggered by usage of CinyTest would be caught by `-Wno-unused-parameter -Wno-gnu-zero-variadic-macro-arguments`.
 If that's an unappealing option then use one of the syntax remedies described above.

+The Xcode targets strive for the same degree of warning rigor as the Makefile.
+This is accomplished for CinyTest, the sample executable, and the sample tests written with CinyTest (using the above caveats).
+However XCTest uses some GNU extensions and a couple macros that trigger pedantic warnings so the warning level begins with `-Wall -Wextra -pedantic` but selectively scales back certain warnings as necessary either on the target or as compiler pragmas.

 ### How do I pronounce CinyTest?